pawan971/pawan971/README.md

 I’m a **Security Researcher** and **Cybersecurity Enthusiast** with 3 years of professional experience in the field and a total of 4 years in tech.
 My journey is driven by a passion for defending against cyber threats and finding innovative solutions in the ever-evolving landscape of cybersecurity.

-🔍 **Expertise:**
-- **Incident Response:** Swift and effective threat detection and resolution.
-- **Threat Hunting:** Proactive identification of potential security risks.
-- **Cloud Security:** Ensuring robust defenses in cloud environments.
-- **AI & Digital Literacy:** Researching AI systems and contributing to the University of Maryland’s Digital Literacy Project to enhance digital accessibility.

-🎯 **Key Achievements:**
-- Led research for a $6M federally-funded project to improve digital literacy.
-- Scaled SOC operations from 6 to 16 clients, enhancing threat management and incident response.
-- Developed and refined Incident Response playbooks and detection rules for SIEM and EDR tools.

 🎨 **Outside of Tech:**
 When I’m not diving into cybersecurity challenges, you’ll find me: